nellikhvan/golang/README.md

 # golang
-Repo to write code from the course
+Repo to write code from the course: https://www.udemy.com/course/go-the-complete-developers-guide